ines-erp/knowledgebase/Writerside/topics/Notifications.md

 - Should be abe to receive notifications
 - Should be able to send notifications to users
 - Should be able to notify other parts of the system
-- Should keep a log of notifications
+- Should keep a log of notification